 Writing out the words that came to mind immediately was important, and the Sharpie represents the lasting quality of them.
 Permanent.

 I again used a paint/water wash, and just brushed over them slightly, to keep them visible, yet without being the focus.

 Lastly, I used a watercolor pencil and just decided to scribble around the edges, unsure of what it would do.
 This signifies courage and playfulness.Life would be richer if we remembered to play, unafraid of the outcome.
 Click To Tweet

 We can always add a little water and smooth down the crazy movement, adding tranquility back into our art (life).

-Gently brushing the edges of who we are, softening the impact.
+Gently brushing the edges of who we are, softens the impact.

 Won’t you challenge yourself along with me?
-It doesn’t have to be artwork.
+It doesn’t have to be fancy artwork.
 Just don’t stall, you were made for more.
+Truly.

-Whether you are an accountant who always wanted to play music, or a teacher who wanted to drive a garbage truck, or a flight attendant who’d prefer to be a full time student, think it through.
-Don’t stall the dreams.
+Whether you are an accountant who always wanted to play music, or a teacher who wanted to drive a garbage truck, or a flight attendant who’d prefer to be a full-time student—don’t stall the dreams.